levidavis111/ios-sets-lab/README.md

 - This code will compile but crash
 - "This is not a subset"
-- This code will not compile
+- This code will not compile //THIS ONE
 - "This is a subset"
 - Nothing will be output